About the Summer Studio Intensive

 Amy K. Hamlin is an associate professor of art history at St. Catherine University.
 In her research and classrooms, she considers the politics of representation and intersectionality in contemporary art and visual culture.
 She is also engaged in experimental pedagogies, art history as a social practice, and advocacy for the arts & humanities.

-Shana Kaplow is a visual artist and professor at St. Cloud State University whose work plays with notions of psychology, absence, global systems and furniture.
-She has recently shown her work at the Minneapolis Institute of Art and Tinajin Art Museum in China.
+Shana Kaplow is a visual artist whose ink-on-paper installations play with notions of psychology, absence, global systems and furniture.
+She was recently an artist-in-residence at the Joan Mitchell Center in New Orleans.

 Diane Mullin is Senior Curator at the Weisman Art Museum at the University of Minnesota.
 Her scholarly and curatorial work focuses on modern and contemporary art, including gender issues in 1970s body work and changing notions of subjectivity.